Customer-focused contact centers have come a long way from the outdated cost centers of the past.

 When you receive a call from a customer, you need to know who it is—not just the company they’re calling from, but their recent and historical activity.

-When you empower contact center agents with information, you set them up to provide the best possible customer experience.
+When you empower your agents with information, you set them up to provide the best possible customer experience.

 Integrate Your Apps: See Which Ones Integrate With Nextiva

-Call routing is the ability to direct inbound phone calls to any person or team in real time, given a set of rules.
+Call routing directs inbound phone calls to any person or team in real time, given a set of rules.
 Call routing rules can be as simple or as powerful as you want.

 You can choose round robin-routing, which rings different agents in a circle.
 Or you could choose to provide the next call to the person who’s answered the fewest phone calls this morning.